evgenyneu/evgenii.com/app/_posts/blog/2014-02-23-podcast-digest-landing-pages-g-plus-authorship.md

 **Source:** [SEO podcast](http://www.e-webstyle.com/Internet-Marketing-Podcast.asp), episodes #220 and #221.

-At the end of 2013 Google changed algorithm of showing avatars in search results.
-Avatars are now shown for those who are active on their G+ accounts.

 ## Landing page

 Make sure visitors can figure out what you are offering within 10 seconds after they land on your site.
 Or they will bounce.